-Faculty in the Yale Department of Pathology provide anatomic pathology services for Yale-New Haven Hospital (both the York Street and St. Raphael’s campuses), Bridgeport Hospital, the West Haven Veterans Administration, as well as dozens of community physicians through our outreach program.
+Our faculty provide anatomic pathology services for Yale New Haven Hospital (both the York Street and Saint Raphael campuses), Bridgeport Hospital (including the Milford campus), and the VA Connecticut Healthcare System, West Haven Campus, as well as dozens of community physicians through our outreach program.

 Surgical Pathology is Yale Pathology’s most comprehensive diagnostic service, reflecting the various sub-specialties of more than forty highly qualified physicians.
 Our board-certified pathologists are experts in most subspecialty areas and offer complete services for all surgical pathology needs.
 Areas of intense subspecialty interest include the fields of gynecologic, gestational and reproductive pathology, breast pathology, gastroenterologic and hepatic pathology, genitourinary and renal pathology, dermatopathology, hematopathology, neuropathology, and ophthalmic pathology, among others.

 The Cytopathology division of the Department of Pathology at the Yale-New Haven Hospital provides preparatory and diagnostic services for all fluid, smear and aspiration specimens.